 The church has created a new class in Kids Grow in Christ to substitute Confirmation classes.
 We invite children and youth that are in Grades 5 and 6 to join us as we learn more about God, faith and what it means to be a member of the church.
 Class dates will be announced soon!

 At baptism, we are initiated into the new covenant in Jesus Christ and membership in the Church, Christ’s body in the world.
 For many, this happens when they are very young.
 We recognize children are members of their human families, but no one expects them to clean their rooms or empty the dishwasher until much later.
 In the same way, “baptized infants are members of the Church—the family of faith—but are not yet capable of sharing everything involved in membership,” By Water and the Spirit.
 The United Methodist Church’s official statement on baptism, teaches.
 Confirmation is an opportunity to respond to the grace of God available to us, as acknowledged in baptism, and to promise to live as a person of faith.
 “What God offers us must be accepted in repentance and faith,” This Is Your Baptismal Liturgy states.
 “Confirmation and reaffirmation are our responses of commitment, profession of faith, and rededication.

 SENIOR RECOGNITION SUNDAY

-Each May, FUMC Center invites High School graduates and their families to the worship service that day, where the class sits together and are recognized during the service.
+Each May, FUMC Center invites High School graduates and their families to the worship service where the class sits together and are recognized during the service.
 Following the service, graduates and their families are invited to a reception in the Fellowship Hall.
-If you plan to participate in the 2018 Senior Recognition Sunday, an announcement will be released in April 2018 with details so arrangements can be made for the service and reception.
+If you plan to participate in the 2020 Senior Recognition Sunday, an announcement will be released towards the end of the school year with details so arrangements can be made for the service and reception.
 In addition, photos can be forwarded at that time to include in our newsletter for the Senior Sunday announcement.